Wednesday, November 20, 2024

 Back to the recipe, today's pizzelles turned a lovely golden brown, and they did so a lot faster than all our previous ones.
 I think it's the honey, which apparently caramelizes a lot faster than sugar does.

-The fast browning was really nice when impatience struck, but it meant that we didn't have much time between perfectly cooked and completely burnt.
-We also made a lot of pizzelles that were perfectly golden on one side but very pale on the other.
-When they came out right, they looked so, so pretty.
+The fast browning was really nice when impatience struck, but it also meant we didn't have much time between perfectly cooked and completely burnt.
+We also made a lot of pizzelles that were perfectly golden on one side and very pale on the other.
+But when they came out right, they looked so, so pretty.

 That really dark one in the back cooked only 5 seconds longer than the other ones.